CompassionAI/data-registry/processed_datasets/part-of-speech-intrasyllabic-words.card.md

 This dataset is intended to use the SOAS tags to train a part-of-speech tagger model that relies on tsheg pre-tokenization.
 The SOAS tags have word segmentations that do not respect the tsheg (intersyllabic dot).
 This dataset is pre-tokenized along the tsheg and the tags are combined when needed, so that all final tags are intersyllabic.

-The dataset itself is a pickle file intended to be used by the PyTorch dataset object in the _cai_manas/part_of_speech/pos_intrasyllabic_dataset.py_ file in the CompassionAI/manas repo.
+The dataset itself is a pickle file intended to be used by the PyTorch TokenTagDataset object in the _cai_common/datasets/token_tag_dataset.py_ file in the CompassionAI/common repo.

 ## Warnings